 The benefits of digital transformation are plentiful.
 Below are three tangible benefits of digitally transforming your supply chain:

 A very visible benefit of building a digital twin of your supply chain is the ability to use the information to automate routine process steps and free up resources to work on more value-added activities.
-Advanced supply chain systems have exception-based workflow and active alerts that when used in conjunction with user-defined limits can automatically process purchase, manufacturing, distribution and customer orders.
+Advanced supply chain systems have exception-based workflow and active alerts that, when used in conjunction with user-defined limits, can automatically process purchase, manufacturing, distribution and customer orders.
 Human intervention only takes place when plans, transactions, orders, etc. fall outside of defined limits.

-Continuous Planning & Optimal Response:
+Continuous Planning and Optimal Response:

-Digitization of the supply chain unleashes the full capabilities of today’s powerful supply chain solutions leading to game changing competitive breakthroughs in customer service and value creation.
+Digitization of the supply chain unleashes the full capabilities of today’s powerful supply chain solutions leading to game-changing competitive breakthroughs in customer service and value creation.
 One such capability is the application of algorithmic optimization in the areas of demand, inventory, supply, manufacturing, and transportation planning.
 The rich supply chain data available through a digital twin provides the foundation and inputs required for effective algorithmic optimization.

 Another advanced supply chain capability is continuous planning.
 A supply chain digital twin contains up-to-date information on capacities and transactions.
 As new events take place (for example a new customer order, or a delayed replenishment) a planner can quickly determine an optimal response.
 Continuous planning and optimal response capabilities often lead to reduction in costs (manufacturing, inventory, transportation) and improvements in customer service (fill-rates, cycle-times).

-Often the largest benefits from digitizing the supply chain come from new insights gained from the ability to conduct in-depth end-to-end analysis.
+Often the largest benefits from digitizing the supply chain come from new insights gained from the ability to conduct in-depth, end-to-end analysis.
 The ability to analyze expected demand versus capacitated supply and determine financial impacts of multiple “what-if” scenarios provides the information needed to head off potential risks and fully embrace opportunities.
 A digital twin of the supply chain provides the information needed to make smart decisions on when to enter new markets, where to introduce new products, when and where to increase production capacity, and how to effectively compete.
 A digital twin provides a rich environment for running “what-if” scenarios of likely disruptions to determine the appropriate response before they happen.
-When the disruption does take place, a pre-established plan can be executed beating competitors to market.
+When the disruption does take place, a pre-established plan can be executed, beating competitors to market.

 How might a digital supply chain transformation change your daily life?